Efeso Collins: Death

 On 21 February 2024, Collins took part in a fun run in and around Commercial Bay and lower Queen Street, Auckland, as part of an event for charity ChildFund.
 ChildFund New Zealand chief executive Josie Pagani was a friend of Collins and had asked him to participate.
 Other participants included former professional boxer and fellow Samoan community advocate David Letele.
 The event, which involved running while carrying buckets of water, started at 8:00am in Te Komititanga Square.
 According to Letele, the 49-year-old Collins appeared fit and healthy, and was laughing and joking throughout the race.

 After the race, Collins collapsed outside Britomart Station, shortly before 9:30am.
 Letele and a few others quickly noticed he was not breathing.
 Onsite paramedics rushed to Collins' aid, joined by firefighters and off-duty police officers.
 The area was cordoned off, and a black tent placed over the site.
 They worked to resuscitate Collins with defibrillators for 30 to 40 minutes.
-Despite their efforts, Collins was pronounced dead at roughly 10:00am.
+Despite their efforts, Collins was pronounced dead at roughly 10:00am, having suffered a cardiac arrest.
 Letele led race participants in prayers and waiata at the site.